Ron-Puolimatka/ron-puolimatka.github.io/README.md

-# ron-puolimatka.github.io
+# Ron Puolimatka, Portfolio
-Portfolio for all my presentable projects.
+Website for me to publish all my presentable projects.